Veda-Swaroop/TidyBit/README.md

 ## 📝 Description: TidyBit is a simple handy tool that can organize messy collection of files and move them to a chosen folder.
 **Note**:
 1. The program works with only files and not with sub-directories or other folders.
 So if there are any such sub-directories or other folders, it will simply ignore them.
-2. Please check **file_ext.py** file to see the file-extensions this tools identifies.
+2. Please check the file - **file_ext.py** for the list of supported file types and extensions.

 ## 📖 Introduction